dfinity/motoko/design/asynccps.md

 Their translations expect a pair `r = (reply,reject)` and `reply` and `reject` continuations (for interpreting early `return` and `throw`).
 We write `r.reply` and `r.reject` for the obvious projections.
 The `reply` continuation only changes when we enter an async block.
 The `reject` continuation changes when we enter a `async` or `try`.
-Both change when we enter a `do async e`.

 The translation `C r [e]` produces a term in cps, taking a single continuation argument.

 Since `async` and `try catch` are block structured, we can record the